reyestech/Splunk-Ransomware/README.md

 Amongst the Suricata signatures that detected the Cerber malware, which one alerted the fewest number of times?
 Submit ONLY the signature ID value as the answer. <br />
 - <b> First, we need to determine where the signature could be located.
 We can access the source by going to the Suricata event logs.
 - <b> We are looking for the alert.signature_id.
-- <b> We can sort it by count since we know we are looking for the fewest times.
+- We can sort it by count since we know we're looking for the fewest occurrences.
 - <b> You could also sort the events by count to find them.
 - <b> Enter Search: index=botsv1 sourcetype=suricata cerber | stats count by alert.signature_id | sort - count
 - <b> Answer: 2816763